Lasercut and engrave your individual quiver out of felt and wood, and let your arrows hit the bull's eye.

 Step 1: Design

-Import the PDF file into Corel Draw and select your desired model and the design for either felt or wood (see the tabs below the working area in Corel Draw).
+Import the PDF file into Corel Draw and select model you wish to use.
+Then design for either felt or wood (see the tabs below the working area in Corel Draw).

 Step 2: Laser parameters